A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 A:

-You can prepare for military movers by ensuring all your items are off the walls, having a “Do Not Pack” room with your essentials, and taking pictures of your items in case they are damaged or lost.
+You can prepare for military movers by ensuring all your items are off the walls, having a “Do Not Pack” room to keep your essentials out of the way, and taking pictures of your items in case they are damaged or lost.

 Q: Do military movers take apart furniture?